ShipFail/consensus-oracle/PRD.md

 ### 3.1 Goals (MVP)

-1. **Cross‑Model Deterministic Answering**
+1. **Golden Truth Answering from Multiple Models**
-   For any short question, show deterministic answers from multiple strong LLMs, all run with strict deterministic decoding.
+   For any short question, gather top answers from multiple strong models and present them in a way that makes agreement and disagreement obvious.

-2. **Consensus Measurement & Golden Answer**
+2. **Truth Confidence Measurement & Golden Truth Answer**
-   Compute and display a **consensus score** (0–1 / 0–100%) and label, and when consensus is strong, select and return a **single golden answer**.
+   Compute and display a **truth‑confidence score** and an interpretable label, and when confidence is high, select and return a **single golden truth answer**.

 3. **Source‑of‑Truth UI**
    Provide a clean **Ask Thoth** interface that:
-   - Shows the **golden answer** prominently.
+   - Shows the **golden truth answer** prominently when it exists.
-   - Explains the consensus score and label.
+   - Explains the truth confidence score and label in simple language.
-   - Exposes per‑model answers for transparency.
+   - Exposes per‑model answers (votes) for transparency.

 4. **Basic Question History**
-   Show the last N questions and their golden answers/consensus scores; persist for signed‑in users.
+   Show recent questions and their golden truth answers / confidence signals, with persistence for signed‑in users.

-5. **Strict Deterministic Settings**
+5. **Clear Positioning Around Trust**
-   Ensure all model calls use strict deterministic decoding (e.g., `temperature=0`, `top_k=1` or provider equivalent) so that re‑asking the same question yields stable results.
+   Frame Thoth as a **practical golden truth signal** based on model agreement — not as an infallible oracle.

 ### 3.2 Stretch Goals (Post‑MVP)

-1. **Public Leaderboard** of questions with highest and lowest consensus.
+1. **Public Leaderboard** of questions with the **highest** and **lowest** truth confidence scores.
-2. **Question Type Classification** (Fact / Opinion / Prediction / Value).
+2. **Question Type Classification** (e.g., Fact / Opinion / Prediction / Value) to help users interpret why consensus is high or low.
-3. **Human Voting** to compare model consensus vs human consensus.
+3. **Human Voting** to compare golden truth answers vs human consensus.
-4. **Export / Research Mode** (CSV / JSON downloads).
+4. **Export / Research Mode** for downloading questions, answers, and consensus data for offline analysis.
-5. **SDKs** (TypeScript, Python) for easy Thoth API integration.
+5. **SDKs** (e.g., TypeScript, Python) for easy Thoth API integration in agents and tools.

 ### 3.3 Non‑Goals

-- Being a **philosophical truth oracle** or solving epistemology.
+- Being a **philosophical or metaphysical truth oracle** or solving deep epistemology.
-- Full‑blown **safety / alignment infrastructure**.
+- Providing a full‑blown **safety / alignment** system.
-- Large‑scale production traffic, multi‑region reliability, or enterprise SLOs in MVP.
+- Serving large‑scale enterprise traffic, multi‑region reliability, or strict SLOs in the MVP.
-- Implementing complex analytics pipelines beyond simple logging and exports.
+- Implementing complex analytics pipelines beyond simple logging, exports, and basic dashboards.

-Thoth is a **practical source‑of‑truth signal**, not an absolute arbiter of reality.
+Thoth is a **practical golden‑truth signal derived from current models**, not an absolute arbiter of reality.

 ---